GuthrieW/shl-trading-cards/bin/delete-duplicate-cards/readme.md

 - author_userID exists
 - higher overall

-Instances where duplicates are approved and exist within a user's collection should all duplicates to:
+Instances where duplicates are approved and exist within a user's collection should all be moved to:

 - card_rarity Misprint
 - pullable 0